walik7496/LEng/README.md

-# Learn English - PHP Devel Next
+# Test English - PHP Devel Next

-**Learn English** is a simple program designed to help users learn English by testing their ability to translate Russian words to English.
-This application is written in PHP using Devel Next framework.
+**Test English** is a simple program designed to help users test their knowledge of English words by translating Russian words into English.
+This application is written in PHP using the Devel Next framework.

 ## Features